-Sheath/Throwing Knives
+Sheath/Throwing Knives, stars

-Sheath/throwing knives are not to be carried by campers or leaders.
-For all other knives, the rule of thumb is that if it is bigger than your hand, it does not belong at camp.
+Sheath/throwing knives, stars are not to be carried by campers or leaders.
+For all other knives, the rule of thumb is that if it is bigger than your hand, and not made for scouting activities, it does not belong at camp.
+They will be taken away!